getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Notice that in this case, we don't really care (or even *need*) `Foo`, we just need an **object** (in our case, arbitrarily labeled `Foo.prototype`) to test against another **object**.
 The question `isPrototypeOf(..)` answers is: **in the entire `[[Prototype]]` chain of `a`, does `Foo.prototype` ever appear?**

-Exact same question, and exact same answer.
+Same question, and exact same answer.
 But in this second approach, we don't need the indirection of referencing **function** whose `.prototype` property will automatically be consulted.
-We *just need* two **objects**:
+We *just need* two **objects**, for example:

 ```js
 // Simply: does `b` appear in `c`s [[Prototype]] chain?
 b.isPrototypeOf( c );
 ```

+Notice, this approach doesn't require a `Foo` function.
+It just uses object references directly to `b` and `c`, and inquires about their relationship.

 In either case, though, what's happening implicitly is that the internal `[[Prototype]]` of an object is retrieved, and compared against another object for equality.